Tasheka/Telegram_Bot-Budgetbot/README.md

 - Create a clone of this repository.
   - In your terminal type 'git clone https://github.com/Tasheka/Telegram_Bot-Budgetbot.git'
   - From your terminal move into the cloned repository folder by using the 'cd' command
 - In your terminal, type 'bundle install' to  install the required gems
+- Create a 'token.rb' file.
+- In this token.rb file, create a class called 'TokenConfiguration', containinng a method called 'token'.
+Paste the provided token in the method.
 - From your terminal move into the bin folder by using the 'cd' command
 - Run the bot.rb file by typing 'bot.rb' in your terminal.
 - Search Budgetbot in Telegram